rakehsaleem/rakehsaleem.github.io/content/authors/admin/_index.md

     summary: |
       Recognized for contributions to scaling laws in deep learning.
 ---
-Rakeh Saleem is a seasoned Research Scientist and engineering professional working at the highly interdisciplinary nexus of the AEC industry and advanced data science.
+Rakeh Saleem is a seasoned Research Scientist and Engineer working at a highly interdisciplinary nexus of the AEC industry and advanced data science.
 With over six years of experience, he possesses a unique and powerful blend of domain expertise in civil infrastructure and automation combined with advanced skills in data science, AI, and ML/DL.

 What sets him apart is his ability to fuse deep domain expertise in civil infrastructure and automation with cutting-edge data science.
 Rakeh develops and deploys AI-driven solutions and predictive models for automated inspections, successfully transforming complex infrastructure challenges into actionable, data-driven results.
 His work is a demonstration of his commitment to bridging the gap between traditional engineering practices and advanced machine learning techniques, spanning critical areas like UAV-based inspections and real-time multimodal imaging.